CliffordNetwork/babelgrambot/README.md

 # Babelgram Bot
+## Translate from/to :de: :ru: :gb: :uk: :kr: :cn: :us: :fr: :es: :it: and more!
-A Telegram bot using Google Translate API to facilitate comunication throught the Telegram inline interface.
+A Telegram bot to use Google Translate throught the Telegram inline interface.

 ### Usage
 Write in any chat `@BabelgramBot <translate from language> <translate to language> <phrase to translate>` and wait for the inline translation to load.
 Then click on it and it will be sent as a message.